 The PRS S2 line, on the other hand, is priced between $1000 and $1500 and is manufactured in the United States.
-The PRS CE series, which have bolt-on neck construction and are also made in the United States, these models range in price from $1900 to $2250.
+The PRS CE series has a bolt-on neck construction.
+They are also made in the United States, these models range in price from $1900 to 2250.

 The USA Core series is the priciest in the PRS lineup, with all guitars made in the United States.
 This product line’s models start at approximately $3500.